 Consumer Cellular does a great job of marketing its service to people over 50, but many seniors use their phones just like everyone else –- talk, text and data.

 Consumer Cellular’s plans are the best value for light data users.
 The unlimited data option is less competitive unless you have two or more lines of service.

 Think about it this way:

 - Visible, a Verizon-owned company, offers unlimited talk, text and data starting at $30 a month.

 - Mint Mobile, a T-Mobile MVNO, offers an unlimited plan for $30 a month.

-In other words, some wireless providers offer unlimited data plans for around the same price as Consumer Cellular’s 5GB plan.
+In other words, some wireless providers offer unlimited data plans for around the same price as Consumer Cellular’s 10GB plan.

 But there are other differences to consider besides pricing, specifically customer service.